hillary-ngai/hillary-ngai.github.io/_posts/2021-3-10-understanding-VAEs.md

 ### Kullback–Leibler Divergence
 Let's first define the Kullback–Leibler (KL) divergence (also called relative entropy).
+KL divergence is a measure of how one probability distribution is different from a second, reference probability distribution.

 For discrete probability distributions P(x) and Q(x) defined on the same probability space, the KL divergence from Q(x) to P(x) is defined as: